Azure/InnovationEngine/scenarios/ocd/CreateLinuxVMAndSSH/README.md

 ```bash
 export IP_ADDRESS=$(az vm show --show-details --resource-group $MY_RESOURCE_GROUP_NAME --name $MY_VM_NAME --query publicIps --output tsv)
 ```

 # SSH Into VM

 ## Export the SSH configuration for use with SSH clients that support OpenSSH & SSH into the VM.
 Login to Azure Linux VMs with Azure AD supports exporting the OpenSSH certificate and configuration.
-That means you can use any SSH clients that support OpenSSH-based certificates to sign in through Azure AD.
-The following example exports the configuration for all IP addresses assigned to the VM:
+That means you can use any SSH clients that support OpenSSH-based certificates to sign in through Azure AD. <!--The following example exports the configuration for all IP addresses assigned to the VM:

 <!--
 ```bash